MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/troubleshoot-firmware-update.md

   > Information in this article, depending on the issue, may not be sufficient to fully debug all possible failure cases.

 ## Common issues
-Architecturally, this new capability relies on APIs implemented in the Windows Storage stack, which PowerShell calls into.
+Architecturally, this new capability relies on APIs implemented in the Windows storage stack, which PowerShell calls into.
 The storage stack relies on drivers and hardware to properly implement industry defined commands.
 This yields several points at which failures can occur.
 The most commonly observed issues are:

 1. A given drive does not properly implement the industry-standard commands (does not have the AQ)
 2. The APIs needed to perform the update are not implemented or faulty (if 3rd party drivers are used)